bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 There are two stages to setting up Bonita Studio for CI:

-1. On your Subversion server, create a shared repository that can be accessed by the business analysts and developers working on processes and by the CI tools.
-After you have create your shared repository you may develop your processes in this repository and/or import existing processes.
+1. On your Subversion server, create a shared project that can be accessed by the business analysts and developers working on processes and by the CI tools.
+After you have create your shared project you may develop your processes in this project and/or import existing processes.
 Each Bonita Studio user must connect to the repository.
 2. Define an environment for configuring processes for CI.
-This environment will be stored in the shared repository together with your process definitions.
+This environment will be stored in the shared project together with your process definitions.

 The next section assumes that you created an environment called CI.